India Is the Exception: Deleveraging Earns +4.70% Annual Excess on NSE

 | Cash Periods | 22 of 103 | - |

-The max drawdown of -67.53% is worth pausing on.
-It's worse than SPY's -45.53% in absolute terms.
-Indian bear markets can be severe, and a 23-stock concentrated portfolio amplifies them.
-The combination of low down capture and 12.40% CAGR means the strategy has historically recovered quickly, but the path there is volatile.
+The max drawdown of -67.40% is worth pausing on.
+It's worse than Sensex's -52.57%.
+Indian bear markets can be severe, and a 22-stock concentrated portfolio amplifies them.
+The combination of down capture (73.5%) and 15.82% CAGR means the strategy recovers via alpha accumulation over time, not dramatic crash protection.

 Why India Is Different

-In the US, the deleveraging signal fails because US markets are efficient.
+In the US, the deleveraging signal works but faces efficient market headwinds.
 Everyone sees the same annual filings at the same time.
-The market reprices companies showing balance sheet improvement before a quarterly strategy can act on it.
+The market reprices companies showing balance sheet improvement within days.

-India has different characteristics that make the signal work.
+India has different characteristics that amplify the signal.

 That scarcity is what creates the alpha.
 In the US, many companies deleverage.
 In India, far fewer do while maintaining strong profitability.
 When you find them, the market hasn't already priced them as exceptional.